music-encoding/guidelines/_guidelines-v3/08-cmnOrnaments/01-cmnOrnamentsAll.md

 the note on
 the second beat.

-{% include plainExample.html example="examples/cmnOrnaments/cmnOrnaments-sample180.xml" valid="true" version=page.version %}
+{% include mei example="cmnOrnaments/cmnOrnaments-sample180.xml" valid="true" %}
 The relationship between an ornament and the notes on staff must always be encoded.
 It is, in
 fact, a semantic error not to specify a starting event or time stamp for an ornament.